aws/sagemaker-python-sdk/README.rst

     make html

-You can edit the templates for any of the pages in the docs by editing the .rst files in the ‚Äúdoc‚Äù directory and then running ‚Äú``make html``‚Äù again.
+You can edit the templates for any of the pages in the docs by editing the .rst files in the ìdocî directory and then running ì``make html``î again.

 SageMaker Python SDK Overview